CEDEL2: Corpus Escrito del Español L2 (version 3)

 Corpus design: Tasks

 Tasks 1-12 (see Table below) were used in CEDEL2 (version 1).
-For the enhancement of the CEDEL2 corpus in its 2nd version (CEDEL2 v.2), two of these tasks were kept (2 and 3), and two additional ones were added (13 and 14).
+For the enhancement of the CEDEL2 corpus in subsequent versions (CEDEL2 v.2 and v.3), two of these tasks were kept (2 and 3), and two additional ones were added (13 and 14).
 Importantly, tasks are not associated with any particular proficiency level, i.e., learners can in principle choose any task independently of their proficiency level.

 Table: CEDEL2 tasks